fde-capu/ICR/README.md

 ### This `ICR.js`, how do I use it?

-Look at the commented `ref="(...)"` section whithin the file.
-Leave all commented (`//`), and uncomment only the reference you want to run.
+Look at the commented `ref="(...);"` section within the file.
+Leave all comments (`//`), and uncomment only the reference you want to run.
 Open `index.htm` on a web browser.
 Wait for the result, it might take a little while.

-Set the `var tic = x;` where `x` is the value of milliseconds between each iteration, if you want to watch the ring building processi closely.
+Set the `var tic = x;` where `x` is the value of milliseconds between each iteration, if you want to watch the ring building process closely.

 #### But the code is a mess!

-Yep; it was writen two or more years ago with no formalities whatsoever.
+Yep; it was written two or more years ago with no formalities whatsoever.
 Besides, it is a file you _should_ want to play around.

 ##### It would be so much more efficient if...

 ...do not tell, I know, someday I will code it neatier.
-I promisse a `C` file at any time.
+I promise a `C` file at any time.

 #### What about the other files?

 - `ICbitmap.js` writes a qrcodesque `.bmp` file representing all rings.
-- I do not know what `ICgroups.js` (deprecated, present only on the first commit) does; but I am convicted many analisys may outcome from the founded results.
-Groups, sub-families, areas of similarity, the outcome of reverses, traces of self and colective simmetry, common blocks (I like to name them), and many more. *Please support this research.*
+- I do not know what `ICgroups.js` (deprecated, present only on the first commit) does; but I am under the impression many analysis may result from the found results.
+Groups, sub-families, areas of similarity, the outcome of reverses, traces of self and collective symmetry, common blocks (I like to name them), and many more. *Please support this research.*
 - `ref.txt` is just a plain notation of all ICRs so you do not have to compute it every time.

 ### Why?